HashiCorp-Sandbox/go-reverse/README.md

 # go-reverse
-Go library for a workshop on building a Terraform provider that reverses strings, lists, and booleans.
+Go library for a workshop on building a Terraform provider that reverses strings, slices, and booleans.